degree9/enterprise/README.md

 Nix will run `npm install` and set environment variables etc. when entering the shell.

+This includes wrapping `shadow-cljs` so that it appears to be installed globally while in the shell (without installing it globally).

 A few nix specific commands are available:

 `flush`